jaragont/orchestration-workshop/_pages/1-the-e.md

 ---

+ℹ️ If you have fallen behind, you can `git checkout part_0` before starting this section.

+---

 ## Data Architecture Evolution

 We will retrieve the foundational data sources to feed our analysis pipeline, the **"E" in ETL - Extract**.